 - Simple, easy to understand policies

-The major differences between term policies and GUL policies show off the advantages of GULs.
+The differences between term policies and GUL show off the advantages of guaranteed universal life.

 - Long period of coverage – age 90 to 121

-- Slightly more expensive because of longer coverage
+- Slightly more expensive than term because of the extended coverage

 - Costs roughly equalize with a term policy around age 50